nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * **1a1.** TutorEase prompts Tutor with correct format.
     * **1a2.** Tutor enters new data.
       Steps 1a1 to 1a2 are repeated until the data entered are correct.
       Use case resumes from Step 2.

 * **1b**.
-No lessons found matching the entered keyword.
+No lessons were found with the entered keyword.
-    * **1b1**.
-TutorEase displays an error message, telling Tutor that no lessons have been found with the given keyword.
+    * **1b1**.TutorEase displays an error message, showing no lessons have been found with the given keyword.
     * **1b2**.
 Tutor enters a new keyword or cancels the search.
       Use case resumes from Step 2 or ends if cancelled.